About Jud McCrehin

 How can I see the images after you shoot them?

 I provide my clients with an online gallery for 6+ months with several options for making prints.
 The images are generally ready for viewing 14 business days after the event.
 I do not give out a DVD with the images, but depending on the package, I do allow you to download them.

 I love to shoot engagement sessions.
 It is a fantastic way for us to get used to working together.
 That familiarity really pays off on the wedding day.

 Yes I do.
-I shoot events, portraits (family, senior, maternity, baby, etc), as well as freelance assignments for publications and corporations.
+I shoot portraits (family, senior, maternity, baby, pet, etc) and headshots, as well as freelance assignments for publications and corporations.